 \enlargethispage{\baselineskip}

 We now develop a new framework leveraging data pooling to improve the effectiveness of experiment roll-out decisions for online platforms.
 Suppose that a platform runs $K$ independent A/B tests concurrently, each designed to evaluate the ATE of a distinct policy\footnote{Alternatively, one could consider a single experiment designed to estimate HTEs across $K$ different subgroups, aiming to determine whether the policy should be rolled out for each subgroup.
 Throughout this paper, except in Section~\ref{subset:real_non_overlapping}, we adopt the notation of $K$ experiments to illustrate \our\ framework.
 In Section~\ref{subset:real_non_overlapping}, we demonstrate how this framework can be applied to roll out decisions across different subgroups using data from a single experiment.}.
-Without loss of generality, we assume each experiment is fully randomized, with users assigned to treatment and control conditions with equal probability.
-With multiple experiments, the interaction across overlapping treatments may exist.
-However, empirical evidence often finds that the interactions are relatively rare \citep{Kohavi2013, Chan2021, Microsoft2023}.
-Even if such interaction exists, the magnitude is relatively small, and thus, it does not overrule the main effect and affect the roll-out decisions \citep{Chan2021}.
-Following the common practice of online platforms to balance speed and accuracy \citep{CXL2020}, we assume that the policy ATEs are linearly additive\footnote{We also consider the case where the linear additivity does not hold to test the robustness of our framework in Section~\ref{subset: robust_model_misspecification} and Section~\ref{subset:real_ovelapping}.}.
-Furthermore, we assume that the standard stable unit treatment value assumption (SUTVA) holds.
+Without loss of generality, we assume that each experiment is fully randomized, with users assigned to treatment and control groups with equal probability.
+We further assume that the standard Stable Unit Treatment Value Assumption (SUTVA) holds.

 The goal of the platform is to identify and roll out \textit{all} policies with a positive ATE.
 Let $Y\in \mathbb R$ denote a key outcome variable the platform cares about (e.g., whether the user clicks the recommended advertisement), and $D_k\in\{0,1\}$ denote the treatment assignment of experiment $k$, capturing whether \textit{all} the users are under the treatment or control condition.
-Define $\bm{X}\in\mathbb R^{d_x}$ as the $d_x$-dimensional covariate vector of a user.
-Since the treatment effects of different policies are linearly separable, the ATE of policy $k$ can be defined as:
+Define $\bm{X}\in\mathbb R^{d_x}$ as the covariate vector of a user, where $d_x$ denotes the number of covariates.
+We impose the following Assumption \ref{assum:linear_additive} throughout this paper.